AbieFund/abie-archive/README.md

 ## Roadmap

 * Test this contract
-* Call for community contrib (design, communication, etc)
+* Call for design and communication contrib
 * Review
 * Stress tests
 * Deploy